Colombia–Mexico relations: Transportation and Tourism

-In 2017, close to half a million Colombian citizens visited Mexico for Tourism.
-There are direct flights between Colombia and Mexico with the following airlines: Aeroméxico, Avianca and Wingo.
+In 2022, over 700,000 Colombian citizens visited Mexico for tourism, making them the third largest group of visitors to Mexico (after the United States and Canada).
+That same year, 389,000 Mexican citizens visited Colombia for tourism.
+There are direct flights between Colombia and Mexico with the following airlines: Aeroméxico, Avianca, Viva Aerobus, Volaris and Wingo.

 Trade relations

 Trade between the two nations has increased dramatically over the past ten years.
-Since 2001, two-way trade between Colombia and Mexico increased by 382%.
-In 2018, trade between the two nations totaled US$5 billion.
+In 2023, trade between the two nations totaled US$5.6 billion.
 Colombia's main exports to Mexico include: coal, crude oil, instant coffee and automobile parts.
 Mexico's main exports to Colombia include: flat screen TVs, pure petroleum oil for tank-car, ship-tank or auto-tanks; corrugated rods or bars for reinforcement, for cement or concrete; shampoos; milk powder or pills; tequila and malt beer.

-Colombia is Mexico's ninth largest trading partner globally.
-Between 2000 and 2017, Mexican companies invested over US$4.4 billion.
-Colombian multinational companies such as Grupo Nutresa and Rappi operate in Mexico.
-Mexican multinational companies such as América Móvil, Grupo Alsea, Grupo Bimbo, Cemex, Mexichem and Mabe (among others) operate in Colombia.
+Colombia is Mexico's tenth largest trading partner globally.
+Colombian multinational companies such as Grupo Nutresa, Rappi and Terpel (among others) operate in Mexico.
+Mexican multinational companies such as Alsea, América Móvil, Grupo Bimbo, Cemex, Mabey, Orbia and Oxxo (among others) operate in Colombia.